simc/auto_size_text/README.md

 `AutoSizeText` is really fast.
 Nevertheless you should not use an unreasonable high `fontSize` in your `TextStyle`.
 E.g. don't set the `fontSize` to `1000.0` if you know, that the text will never be larger than `30.0`.

+If your font size has a large range, consider increasing `stepGranularity`.

 ## Troubleshooting